chradev/Family-Multi-Tree/editor/Readme.md

 ### Implementation

 The current application is written in HTML, CSS and pure JavaScript and should work on any device and OS with any modern browser.
+The application is not error-free, and data are not verified, so it is up to the user to know what to do.
 It is made thanks to the following projects:
 - [Daniel Geymayer's "Simple CSV Editor" project](https://github.com/dag0310/simple-csv-editor),
 - [Matt Holt's "Parse CSV with JavaScript" project](https://github.com/mholt/PapaParse),
 - [Emmanuel Sekyere's "CSV JSON convertor" project](https://github.com/wesscoby/csv-json-convertor) etc.